Rights-based Existential Psychiatry

 1. Death: the concept of death plays a profound role in shaping the individual's understanding of existence and the human condition.
 Death is not merely viewed as a biological event but as an existential reality that defines the very essence of human existence.
 The awareness of one's mortality serves as a catalyst for self-reflection and an impetus for individuals to confront the fundamental questions of meaning, purpose, and authenticity in their lives.
 Existential psychotherapy encourages individuals to grapple with the inevitability of death, fostering a deeper appreciation for the fleeting nature of time and the urgency to create a meaningful and purposeful existence.
 By embracing the existential anxiety associated with mortality, individuals are prompted to make choices that align with their authentic values, contributing to a richer and more fulfilling life experience.
 Death, in this context, becomes a poignant and transformative force, propelling individuals toward a more profound engagement with their existence.

-2. Freedom, Choice and Responsibility: Existentialists argue that individuals have freedom of choice and are responsible for their actions.
-In the context of mental health, this involves exploring how individuals navigate their choices and take responsibility for their mental well-being.
+2. Freedom, Choice and Responsibility: Individuals have freedom of choice and are responsible for their actions.
+In the context of mental health, this involves exploring how individuals navigate their choices and take responsibility for their life and mental well-being.

-3. Meaning and Purpose: Existential psychiatry places a strong emphasis on the search for meaning and purpose in life.
+3. Meaning and Purpose: Existential psychiatry strongly emphasises the search for meaning and purpose in life.
 Mental health difficulties may be viewed as linked to a lack of meaning or an existential crisis, and therapy may focus on helping individuals find or create meaning in their lives.

 4. Isolation and Connection: Existential philosophy explores the tension between individual isolation and the need for connection with others.
 Existential psychiatry may address issues related to loneliness, social isolation, and the human need for meaningful relationships.

-5. Authenticity: Existentialists advocate for living authentically, being true to oneself, and making choices that align with one's values and beliefs.
+5. Authenticity: Existentialism advocates for living authentically, being true to oneself, and making choices that align with one's values and beliefs.
 In the context of mental health, this can involve exploring how individuals can live more authentically and align their actions with their true selves.

-6. Existential Anxiety: This refers to the fundamental anxiety that arises from the awareness of one's own existence, mortality, and the uncertainty of the future.
+Existential Anxiety refers to the fundamental anxiety that arises from the awareness of one's existence, mortality, and the uncertainty of the future.
 Existential psychiatry explores how individuals cope with and make meaning out of this anxiety.

-Existential psychiatry is a framework for understanding and approaching mental health issues.
-Psychiatrists who incorporate existential principles may draw from various therapeutic approaches, such as existential therapy, to help individuals explore and navigate their existential concerns.
-Existential psychiatry encourages a holistic understanding of individuals and their mental health struggles within the broader context of their existential experience.
+Existential psychiatry is a framework for understanding and approaching mental health issues incorporating existential principles, to help individuals explore and navigate their existential concerns and to encourage a holistic understanding of individuals and their mental health struggles within the broader context of their existential experience.

-Dynamic Eclectic Existential Psychotherapy is a form of therapy in which the clinician uses multiple sets of techniques from the following therapeutic approaches:
+Dynamic Eclectic Existential Psycho-pharmco-therapy is a form of therapy in which the clinician uses multiple sets of techniques from the following therapeutic approaches:

-Acceptance Therapy: a mindfulness approach that involves acknowledging and embracing your thoughts, emotions, behaviours, and life events before any trial to alter them.
+Acceptance: an approach of mindfulness that involves acknowledging and embracing your thoughts, emotions, behaviours, and life events before any trial to alter them.

-Behavioural Therapy: identifying and helping change potentially self-destructive, maladaptive, and unhealthy behaviours using techniques derived from behaviourism.
+Behavioural Change: an approach of identifying and changing potentially self-destructive, maladaptive, and unhealthy behaviours using techniques derived from behaviourism.

-Cognitive Therapy: recognizing one's distortions in thinking that are creating emotional and behavioural disturbances, and then reevaluating them in light of reality.
+Cognitive Restructuring: an approach of recognizing one's thought distortions that create emotional and behavioural disturbances, and then reevaluating them in light of reality.

-Dynamic Therapy: focusing on awareness and understanding of the influence of the past and unconscious processes on the present as manifested in behaviours, thoughts, & dreams.
+Dynamic Analysis: an approach of increasing awareness and understanding of the influence of the past and unconscious processes on the present as manifested in behaviours, thoughts, & dreams.

-Existential Therapy: focusing on concepts that are universally applicable to human existence such as death, freedom, responsibility, isolation, authenticity and the meaning of life.
+Existential Therapy: an approach of focusing on concepts that are universally applicable to human existence such as death, freedom, responsibility, isolation, authenticity and the meaning of life.

 "Until you make the unconscious conscious, it will direct your life and you will call it fate"